romashovdmitry/demlabs_test_case/README.md

 Plz, don't forget about Telegram ENVs.

-if will be created too long, just to comment two lines with Admin LTE.
+If Django would be created too long just comment two lines with Admin LTE

 ```
 INSTALLED_APPS = [